 Notably extravagant.
 The birthday festival, known in Pyongyang as "Kimjongilia," is to North Korea as Christmas is to the west, according to Slate.
 Streets are festooned with lanterns and "Kimjongilia" flowers.
 Films honor Kim Jong Il, and the public is treated to figure-skating shows and concerts.
 Huge extra rations of rice and corn are distributed among the provinces, while favored loyalists score designer gifts (think Rolexes, Armani suits, and Gucci handbags).

-And this year?The streets were decorated as per usual, but many provinces didn't receive their food handouts and the designer freebies were replaced with "cheap knockoffs."
+The streets were decorated as per usual, but many provinces didn't receive their food handouts and the designer freebies were replaced with "cheap knockoffs."
 Then again, North Koreans, frustrated with their flailing economy, are not feeling very festive.
 It didn't help that South Korean activists chose to mark the occasion by sending balloons bearing insulting messages over the border.